Indiana Railroad: Freight operation

 Although considerable planning and expenditure in 1930 went into improving the passenger operation, IR hoped to increase revenue from its freight business.
-Ovenight less-than-carload (LCL) deliveries between the various IR-linked towns (and to or from Ohio) were not available from the competing railroads; the latter typically required two to three days to complete a shipment.
+Overnight less-than-carload (LCL) deliveries between the various IR-linked towns (and to or from Ohio) were not available from the competing railroads; the latter typically required two to three days to complete a shipment.
 An example is delivering machined parts made in Terre Haute overnight to Auburn, Indiana, auto manufacturer Auburn.

 Prior to 1930, cartage business already existed due to the interurban's ties to local power companies.
 At night the IR's arch windowed wood bodied box motors would tow one or two gondolas loaded with coal for the local power plant through the streets of towns.
 In some cases, freight trains operating on city streets faced objections from town councils, particularly if those trains operated during the day.
 Many merchants, newspapers, and small manufacturing companies used the frequent interurban scheduling provided.
 Had an improving economy allowed this freight business to increase, the IR would have had a promising future.
 Instead, it collapsed further.
 When the Indiana Railroad lost its important freight interchange connection with neighboring interurban Dayton and Western, prospects for the line's survival were poor.
 The IR continued to barely survive with only the Indiana freight business, but its lines were abandoned one by one.

-Today, one operation on IR track survives as the Southern Indiana Railroad between Speed and Watson Jct handling concrete from Essroc Cement for interchange with the CSX/B&O at Watson trains using diesel locomotives.
+Today, one operation on IR track survives as a branch of the Louisville and Indiana Railroad from its former Pennsylvania Railroad line south from Indianapolis to Louisville, Kentucky.
+The L&I purchased the line in 2022 between Speed, Indiana and Watson Junction from the Southern Indiana Railroad, the last true IR line.
+This branch, using diesel power, handles concrete from Essroc Cement in Speed for interchange with the CSX at Watson on the former Baltimore and Ohio Railroad line running northeast from Louisville.